gibbo3433/gibbo3433/README.md

 ### 🔭 Projects:

-- [What's For Dinner?](https://github.com/gibbo3433/What-s-For-Dinner-) : This app allows the user to type in some ingredients they have around the house and then shows them the top 6 recipies that include those items ready to be made into a dinner!
+# [What's For Dinner?](https://github.com/gibbo3433/What-s-For-Dinner-) : This app allows the user to type in some ingredients they have around the house and then shows them the top 6 recipies that include those items ready to be made into a dinner!
+Responsibilities:
+ - Front-end Javascript
+ - API calls
+ - Presentaton

-- [ORACODE](https://github.com/gibbo3433/coding-blog) : This is a coding blog where users can sign-up and login, create, edit and delete posts and comments.
+# [ORACODE](https://github.com/gibbo3433/coding-blog) : This is a coding blog where users can sign-up and login, create, edit and delete posts and comments.
 Come and take a look and a drop your own post!
+Responsibilities:
+ - Controllers (Express)
+ - OOP
+ - Database (MySQL, Sequelize)
+ - Front-end Javascript
+ - Seeding
+ - Utils (Date formatting)

 ***